danielang2020/danielang2020.github.io/books/system_performance/sp.md

 > In container environments, it may be desirable to create a privileged debugging container that has full access to the system and all tools installed.
 The image for this container can be installed on container hosts and deployed when needed.

+## Chapter 5: Applications
+### 5.1 Application Basics
+#### 5.1.2 Optimize the Common Case
+> One way to efficiently improve application performance is to find the most common code path for the production workload and begin by improving that.
+If the application is CPU-bound, that may ean the code paths that are frequently on-CPU.
+If the application is I/O-bound, you should be looking at the code paths that are frequently lead to I/O.

+### 5.2 Application Performance Techniques
+#### 5.2.1 Selection an I/O Size
+> For efficiency, the more data transferred by each I/O, the better.

+> There's a downside when the application doesn't need larger I/O sizes.
+A database performing 8 Kbyte random reads may run more slowly with a 128 Kbyte disk I/O size, as 120 Kbytes of data transfer is wasted.
+This introduces I/o latency, which can be lowered by selecting a small er I/o size that more closely matches what the application is requesting.
+Unnecessarily larger I/O sizes can also wate cahce space.